buda-base/asset-manager/audittool/README.md

 # Audit tool tests
 Tests are found in a named library which the `audittool.sh` script passes to the `auditool` main jar file.
 The initial set of tests is specified in [Image capture Test Requirements](https://docs.google.com/document/d/1TrjUdoLJd5N90d1vWloRqNrlC144-DPfLrClOLsbhVg/edit?usp=sharing)

+# Test output
+Test output is found in `~/audit-test-logs` or `$HOME/audit-test-logs` which is a subfolder of the running user's home directory.
+This value is configurable.

+Test output is saved in two formats:
+1. csv file, with a simplified structure.
+These are designed to be easily pasted into spreadsheet programs.
+2. log files, for advanced processing.

+Each type produces summary and detail  files.

+## Summary output

+Summary files simply report on each line:
+- the work which was tested
+- the test Operation
+- the test result.

+## Detailed output

+Detail output contains more lines, which name each file which caused a test to fail.
+Summary output is included.

+# Configuration
+## Property file

+`shell.properties`

+Audit tool reads several variables from its property file `shell.properties` which is found in the same subdirectory as the shell jar file.
+These properties locate the tests and define parameters which the tests need, such as the folder names of parents of image groups.

+`log4j2.properties`

+Values relating to logging and output appear here.
+You can configure the parent folder of log files, their formats and file names.